 Lemon balm is a native of temperate Southern Europe but has naturalised all over the world.
 It is a vigorous grower and will happily romp away in a sunny well-drained garden.
-The herb is rarely used in cooking, and is more commonly used for its delicate fragrance.
+Cooking with Lemon Balm is not usual.
+It is more commonly used for its delicate fragrance.
 However it makes a great accompaniment to a variety of dishes and also makes a delicious and refreshing tea.

 The most common use for lemon balm is to make a refreshing herbal tea.
 You can use fresh or dried leaves, however they can have a bitter taste and cause a headache if steeped in the water for too long.

 Lemon balm makes a delicious accompaniment to fish and chicken dishes, fruits and vegetables, and even salads and drinks (it is used as an ingredient in liqueurs, such as Benedictine and Chartreuse).
 It may be chopped and added to butter to make a delicious lemony herb butter and also added to vinegars and oils to impart its delicious scent and flavour.

 Lemon balm also works well with basil, chives, parsley, mint and dill.
 It is best used fresh as the process of drying it reduces the flavour.
 Why not try mixing lemon balm with mayonnaise and adding it to freshly boiled new potatoes for a delicious lemony potato salad?
 Or chop the leaves and sprinkle them over grilled fish and chicken dishes?